SINTEF-AppliedCompSci/MRST/CONTENTS.md

 This file briefly describes the content of the the ad-micp module.
 Inside the root folder, you will find the following folders:

+* .github,
 * examples,
 * publications,
+* tests,
 * models, and
 * utility.

-In addition, this file (Contents.txt), a copy of the license (LICENSE.txt), and the README (README.md).
+In addition, this file (CONTENTS.md), a copy of the license (LICENSE.txt), the citation (CITATION.cff), contributing guidelines (CONTRIBUTING.md), covenant code of conduct (CODE_OF_CONDUCT.md), changes to ignore (.gitignore), a nice gif of the MICP concept (micp-gif.gif), and the README (README.md).

+The .github/workflows folder contains the continuous integration script:

+* CI.yml.

+The tests folder contains the file to set up the environment to run the test:

+* test_runMICP1DCase.m.

-The example folder contains two commented scripts to demonstrate how to set up different flow system simulations using this module:
+The examples folder contains two commented scripts to demonstrate how to set up different flow system simulations using this module:

 * runMICP1DCase.m and